kushg18/football-match-winner-prediction/README.md

 ### Data Selection and Extraction ###
 -----------------------------
 We selected barclays premier league website as our main source of data.
-To extract the data we wrote a script that goes through each year data and for each year it extracts tables after each match day.
+To extract the data we wrote a script that goes through each year's data and for each year it extracts fixture table after the results of each match day.
 You can find the data [here](https://github.com/kushg18/football-match-winner-prediction/tree/master/MatchDays).

 ### Feature Extraction ###
 -----------------------------